sxc859/GIAssetLib/README.md

 ---

-Once you have your hash ready, open the file `createMap.py`, and look at the beginning :
+Once you have your hash ready, open the file `indexConfig.json`, and look at the values :

 ```py
 VERSION = "5.4"